patkahnke/programming_assignment_banno/README.md

 ```
 Download and install PostgreSQL: https://www.postgresql.org/download/
 Download a PostgreSQL client interface (Postico works well for Macs): https://eggerapps.at/postico/
-If you need to adjust the connection strings:
-line 7 in:
-server/routes/favorites.js
-server/routes/favoritesSearchWords.js
-server/routes/searchWords.js)
 ```

 Open a database connection using your client interface, then set up three tables in the database: "favorites," "search_words," and "favorites_search_words".
 The following code can be pasted directly into Postico to create the tables.
 Adjust accordingly for other client interfaces: